sraaphorst/nibac/README.md

 You can obtain it here:
 http://ftp.gnu.org/gnu/glpk/glpk-4.47.tar.gz

-I intend to write a plugin for `Clp`, the COIN-OR LP solver.
+I intend to write a plugin for Clp, the COIN-OR LP solver.
 More information can be found here:

 https://projects.coin-or.org/Clp